 or whether the employer has 'contracted out' using a final salary (FS) or money purchase (MP) scheme.

 Contracting-out employers receive a special rebate on earnings between the LEL and the PT.

 A person with more than one employment can defer the payment of some employee NIC until after the end of the tax

 year, when the total amount payable can be checked and limited so the full 11% rate is only applied to income

 between the PT and the UEL.

-Benefits in kind are usually valued at a 'cash equivalent' and are then charged to income tax on the employee
+Employee benefits are usually valued at a 'cash equivalent' and are then charged to income tax on the employee

 and Class 1A NIC (at 12.8%) on the employer.
 The cash equivalent is generally based on the cost to the employer